Krishak15/EazyFlutter-vscode-extension/README.md

 ### Commands

-- **JSON to Dart Conversion** - Convert JSON input into a structured Dart model with `json_serializable`, automatically saving it in the appropriate folder.
+- **JSON to Dart Conversion** - Convert JSON input into a structured Dart model with `json_serializable`, automatically saving it in the model folder (You can move it to your desired directory after).
-- **Wrap with Consumer<T>** - A quick action available in the bulb menu that wraps widgets with a `Consumer<T>` for Provider-based state management.
+- **Wrap with Consumer<T>** - A quick action is available that wraps widgets with a `Consumer` for Provider-based state management.

 ### Snippets